 - Figure Skating at 8-rinks with my fellow adult skaters.

 - Outdoor adventuring.

 On that note.
 If you appreciate the content I produce feel free to join my list for updates.
-I’ll also throw in my book “The Minimalist Guide To Supplements”.
+I’ll also throw in my book Rock Your Life Bundle.